pfreemantlm/dev-standard/Audit/Apps.md

 ## searchApps

-Returns a mapping of ID:Name for Apps matching the given search string.
+Returns details for Apps matching the given ID search string (**"search"**).
 The input consists of a search string, which needs to be 3 or more characters in length.

-Example:
+By default, all App Stores are searched by matching ID, or a Store Identifier (**"storeID"**) can be provided to search within the relevant store.
+The available store IDs are:

+* **1** = iTunes
+* **2** = Google Play

+Each item in the returned list contains details for an individual app, including Telemetry's own unique ID for further queries in the API.
+The details are:

+* **telemetryID** = our own unique identifier for an app; use this in subsequent API calls.
+* **storeKey** = the ID used for this app in the relevant store
+* **bundleID** (optional) = additional ID referencing the app's package within the iTunes store only.
+* **store** = the App Store where this app can be found (eg, iTunes)
+* **os** = the platform for this application (eg, iOS)
+* **name** = Title of the app
+* **developer** = Name of the developer (person/company)
+* **status** = Tells us if we have data for the app, or if it's new.
+Possible values are: 'NODATA', 'NEW', and 'OK'
+* **addedOn** = The date at which we entered the application into our App Database

+Example (looks in all stores):

     {
-      "search": "Tel"
+      "search": "605"
     }

+Example (in the iTunes/Apple Store only):

+    {
+      "search": "389",
+      "storeID": 1
+    }

 Example Output:

     {
         "success":true,
         "apps":
+        [
             {
-        "aabbcc123456":"Telemetry iPhone Sample App",
-        "aabbcd123499":"Telemetry Android Test"
+                "telemetryID": 6,
+                "storeKey": 389129317
+                "bundle": "info.smartpocket.ebook590",
+                "store": 1,
+                "os": iOS,
+                "name": "Christmas Sunshine",
+                "developer": "DSG",
+                "status": "OK",
+                "addedOn": "2015-01-15 12:30:12"
+            },
+            {
+                "telemetryID": 673,
+                "storeKey": 389306390
+                "bundle": "HindiSms",
+                "store": 1,
+                "os": 1,
+                "name": "Hindi SMS",
+                "developer": "JOSE CHERIAN",
+                "status": "OK",
+                "addedOn": "2015-01-15 12:30:12"
             }
+        ]
     }